Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Leuven

 Nico first started refereeing at European Tour events in 2010.
-He has since officiated at the World Championship qualifiers, and was delighted to be given the chance to work at the 2013 World Games in Colombia, where he took charge of the final won by Aditya Mehta.
+He was in charge of the 2012 Gdynia Open final, where Neil Robertson defeated Jamie Burnett.
+Nico was delighted to be given the chance to work at the 2013 World Games in Colombia, where he took charge of the final won by Aditya Mehta.
+He owns a bar in his home town of Leuven.

 Jurgen Gruson.
 Pic by Monique Limbos